April 24th 2019

 • Look at your food.
 Even in superfast-paced modern China, diners take a moment to just regard their food before it is eaten - and they do this to trigger saliva production.
 Taoists refer to saliva as ‘the foundation of youth’.
 It contains glucosamine, the amino acid that is naturally produced in the body for cartilage regeneration.
 This saliva contains vital enzymes for digestion – so the more you allow yourself to salivate, the better.

 • Put the food in the middle of the table to feel a sense of abundance.
-This which sends positive messages to your brain.
+This sends positive messages to your brain.
 Like all health-benefitting bodily functions, eating should be a pleasure.
 In Chinese medicine, the heart is the emperor organ and rules joy and the entire body.
 Feel joy and optimum digestion will follow.

 • Drink fluids at room temperature or warmer.
 Cold food and drinks impede digestion and Chinese medicine believes they create fat.
 Cold water is disastrous to the energetic equilibrium of your body.
 The stomach is energetically hot, so glugging down vast quantities of cold fluid is the equivalent of putting steaming bowls of hot food endlessly into your fridge.
 Your gut has to work twice as hard just to maintain the correct temperature, which slows digestion down.